yglcode/zig_interfaces/README.md

 ### interface 3: 2nd implementation of vtab and dynamic dispatch ###
 In above 1st implementation, when "casting" a Box into interface Shape2 thru Shape2.init(), the box instance is type-checked for implementing the methods of Shape2 (matching signatures including names).
 There are two changes in the 2nd implementation:
 * the vtable is inlined in the interface struct (possible minus point, interface size increased).
 * methods to be type checked against interface are explicitly passed in as function pointers, that possiblely enable the use case of passing in different methods, as long as they have same arguments/return types.
-For examples, if Box has extra methods, stopAt(i32,i32) or even scale(i32,i32), we can pass them in in place of move().
+For examples, if Box has extra methods, stopAt(i32,i32) or even scale(i32,i32), we can pass them in place of move().

-Interface std.rand.Random and all std.rand.[Pcg,Sfc64,...] use this pattern.
+Interface std.rand.Random and all std.rand.[Pcg, Sfc64, ...] use this pattern.
 ``` zig
 const Shape3 = struct {
     // define interface fields: ptr,vtab